-Providing it is has no religious content you can choose the music you like.
-Perhaps you’ll book a String Quartet to play during the ceremony and reception or make a playlist on your iPod which we can pipe through our music system.
+Providing it is has no religious content you can choose the music you like, from a string quartet to your own playlist on a CD or I pod which can be piped through our music system.

 The options are there to really make your marriage ceremony meaningful to you as a couple.
 Once you’ve reserved a date at Rodbaston Hall the next step would be to contact the Local Registrar.